CSTARS/spatial-cimis/README.md

 # Development CIMIS Processor

-These instructions are for setting up the spatial CIMIS program on the GOES processing server.
+Follow these instructions to setup the spatial CIMIS program on the GOES processing server.

 Spatial CIMIS is run primarily with the GRASS GIS program.
-Additional steps are required to acquire the raw GOES data.
+Additional steps are required to acquire the raw GOES data and SHOULD BE RUN AS THE CIMIS USER.

 ## Install GRASS7